| | |

 5. To a medium size bowl, add the ricotta cheese, chopped spinach and egg.
 Stir until well mixed.

-6. Finally, boil the Sourdough lasagna noodles noodles for 4 minutes or until al dente.
+6. Finally, boil the Sourdough lasagna noodles for 4 minutes or until al dente.
 I like to add a splash of olive oil to the water while they are oiling to help keep them from sticking to each other.
 Strain the noodles and you're ready to assemble.

 7. Grab a 9x13 pan and spread a thin layer of the meat sauce over the bottom.
 Place a single layer of the noodles on top then follow with more meat sauce, ricotta mixture, grated mozzarella and a sprinkle of the fresh basil.